 Everyone knows the importance of keeping their body healthy; websites like Pinterest have sections dedicated to health, workout sensations Shawn T. and Billy Blank are making cardio workouts fun, and even the Food Network has changed their shows to cater to a healthier lifestyle.
 However, brain health doesn’t have the same publicity and many people forget the importance of keeping their mind healthy.
-Alzheimer’s effected over 35 million people worldwide in 2009 with that number projected to increase exponentially over the next 40 years.
+Alzheimer’s has affected over 35 million people worldwide in 2009 with that number projected to increase exponentially over the next 40 years.

 Improving neuroplasticity may be the answer to preventing diseases like Alzheimer’s and keeping the brain healthy.
 Neuroplasticity is the brain’s lifelong capacity to change and rewire itself in response to the stimulation of learning and experience.
 Often associated with connections between neurons, neuroplasticity allows the brain to constantly strengthen itself, much like how muscles grow as they are worked out.